Somewhere South of Tuscany

 © 2010 Diana G. Armstrong

-Diana G. Armstrong is a food and travel writer, and the author of a number of cookbooks including Cooking for My Friends.
+Diana G. Armstrong is an award winning food and travel writer, and the author of a number of cookbooks including Cooking for My Friends.
 She has also published articles in a number of leading publications, such as Gourmet magazine.

 Born and raised in South Africa, she later moved with her husband and children to the USA, where she continued her culinary and writing career, while completing undergraduate and graduate degrees in English literature.